 There are many myths and misconceptions about residential fire sprinklers.
 Rest assured however that fire sprinklers are a safe and affordable way to protect your loved ones and property.
+Also, Your newly constructed home or apartment will be the subject of snagging inspections by new home snags.

 Below is a list of debunked myths provided by the National Fire Protection Association (NFPA).